codepoet80/EnyoHomeControl/readme.md

 Releases of this app, and many other new and restored apps, can be found in the [webOS Archive App Museum](http://appcatalog.webosarchive.org).

-## Other Uses
+## Modern Uses

-Because this Enyo application is packaged for [cross-platform use](https://github.com/codepoet80/enyo1-bootplate), you can use it on a web server as well.
+Because this Enyo application is packaged for [cross-platform use](https://github.com/codepoet80/enyo1-bootplate), you can use it on a web server as a Progressive Web App (PWA).
 However, if you do, you'll need to solve CORS.
 There's a few ways to work-around, but the easiest way I've found is to put a reverse proxy in front of the back-end, where you can control the CORS headers.
 When logging in to Home Control, give it the URL of the proxy, instead of the back-end.
 Here's my Apache2 config:

 ```
 #Homebridge NodeJS service proxy